-We are a compassionate law firm with a goal of helping clients throughout South Florida take legal action to recover compensation that they deserve for the loss of their loved one.
+We are a compassionate law firm with a goal of helping clients throughout South Florida take legal action to recover the compensation they deserve for the loss of their loved one.

 What Is a “Wrongful Death”?